Livanjoel/obsidian/git version-control/Usefull.md

 git tag v2.3232a "fixed some errors in the syntax"
 ```
 ==Desc==
-Here post the versions of the code and create a download source
+Here post the versions of the code and create a download source.